moratiya-gif/SPAQL-VS-AQL-on-mountain-car/README.md

 # SPAQL-VS-AQL-on-mountain-car
-a project that does a comparison between SPAQL and AQL on maountain car environment
+A project for comparison between SPAQL and AQL on maountain car environment